jessie9111/grocery-recognition-tinyml/README.md

 For deploying your trained model, you need to make sure you install Arduino TensorFlowLite 2.1.0-ALPHA.
 You will use the Arduino project as the basic template on which you will load your model data.
 Navigate to the `person_detect_model_data.cpp` file to copy your c++ binary data to store it in the variable alignas(8) const unsigned char `g_person_detect_model_data[]`.

 Next navigate to the `edge-impulse-final.ino` file to change the kTensorArenaSize parameter.
-For determining the required size for your trained model, please use the utility designed by [Edge-Impulse](https://github.com/edgeimpulse/tflite-find-arena-size).
+For determining the required size for your trained model, please use the utility designed by [Edge Impulse](https://github.com/edgeimpulse/tflite-find-arena-size).
 Using the correct kTensorArenaSize is important since if it is too small or too large, it will fail to initialize TFLite.
 Once you made these two important changes, you can compile and project and flash the binary to load onto the Arduino Nano 33 BLE using Arduino IDE/Platform I/O.